MianWang123/Information-Retrieval/readme.md

 The goal is to find similar pairs of reviews in the AmazonReviews dataset(108 Mb), also given any new review, this code will find the most similar one in the database.

-The process involves data preprocess (get rid of stopwords and punctuations), K-shingles of reviews (K=5), locally sensitive hashing (m times permutation & min-hashing & divided by b bands), compute Jaccard distance (1 - Jaccard similarity), and find similar pairs of reviews.
+The process involves data preprocess (get rid of stopwords and punctuations), K-shingling of reviews (K=5), locally sensitive hashing (m times permutation & min-hashing & divided by b bands), compute Jaccard distance (1 - Jaccard similarity), and find similar pairs of reviews.

 ## Getting Started